-Doors for events at the theatre open a half-hour prior to event start time.
+For most events, theatre doors generally open 30 minutes prior to event start time.

-The Theatre does not have an official dress code.
-When you attend, you will likely see people wearing anything from jeans & t-shirts to formalwear.
-If you are concerned about what to wear to the theatre, we recommend that you come in business office or dressy-casual attire -- you'll feel neither over-dressed nor under-dressed!
+Centrepointe Theatres does not have an official dress code.
+Generally our patrons wear anything from jeans & t-shirts to formalwear.
+If you are concerned about what to wear to the show, we recommend that you come in business office or dressy-casual attire - you'll feel neither over-dressed nor under-dressed!

 Emergency Contact Numbers

-The theatre rarely cancels or postpones events due to inclement weather.
-Please be advised that tickets for all events are sold on a non-refundable and non-exchangeable basis.
+Centrepointe Theatres rarely cancels or postpones events due to inclement weather.
+Please be advised that tickets for all events are non-refundable and non-exchangeable.
 This stipulation is clearly marked on each ticket.
-Should a decision be made to cancel or postpone an event, this information will be posted, as soon as we receive it, and we will contact all ticket purchasers to advise them of the change.
-Please continue to check our website and call our main information telephone line for the latest, up-to-the-minute information.
+Should a decision be made to cancel or postpone an event, this information will be posted on our website as soon as we receive it, and we will make every attempt to contact all ticket purchasers to advise them of the change.
+Please continue to check our website and call our customer service agents for the latest, up-to-the-minute information.

-During performances we ask all guests to remain seated for the duration of the performance.
+During a performance, we ask all guests to remain seated for its duration.
 Depending on the demographics of certain events (such as concerts), standing may be accepted as normal protocol.
 Guests are permitted to stand in front of their own seat if the majority of the audience is doing the same.
-Some entertainers will instruct our staff not to ask anyone to sit down during their performance.
+Some artists will instruct our staff not to ask anyone to sit down during their performance.
 Standing on seats or any other building structure is not permitted and may result in ejection from the event.